Sodium dehydroacetate (INS 266) is prohibited from being added to "Boba"

 Foods produced before February 8 can be sold normally within the shelf life.

-1. The use of sodium dehydroacetate in butter and concentrated butter, starch products, bread, pastries, baked food fillings and surface batter, pre-prepared meat products, fruit and vegetable juice (pulp) is prohibited.
+1. The use of sodium dehydroacetate in butter and concentrated butter, starch products, bread, pastries, baked food fillings and batter, pre-prepared meat products, fruit and vegetable juice (puree) is prohibited.

 2. Canned foods are no longer allowed to add preservatives.

-3. Limit the total amount of some sweeteners used.
+3. Limit the total used amount of some sweeteners.

 Sodium dehydroacetate is a commonly used food additive that has been widely used in China since the 1980s.
-Because it has a good inhibitory effect on the growth of fungi, yeasts and molds, it is often used as a high-efficiency broad-spectrum preservative and antibacterial agent.
-It is a food additive with preservative effect that is widely recognized by the Food and Agriculture Organization and the World Health Organization.
+Because it has a good inhibitory effect on the growth of fungi, yeasts and molds, it is often used as a high efficiency broad-spectrum preservative and antibacterial agent.
+It is a food additive with preservative effect that has been widely recognized by the Food and Agriculture Organization and the World Health Organization.